Behavior & Emotional | Emotional Regulation & Coping

 Enhancing Emotional Skills in Children with Autism

-Interventions designed to enhance emotional skills in children with autism spectrum disorder (ASD) can be diverse and effective.
-Cognitive-behavioral therapy (CBT) is noteworthy for improving emotional understanding and management.
-Programs like Exploring Feelings use CBT strategies to help children interpret emotional signals accurately, fostering better emotional regulation.
+Cognitive-behavioral therapy (CBT) is well established for improving emotional understanding and management.
+Structured programs like Exploring Feelings use CBT strategies to help children read emotional signals accurately and respond with more regulation.

-Additionally, social skills training programs, such as PEERS (Program for the Education and Enrichment of Relational Skills), enhance emotional literacy.
-They impart essential social skills and empathy, helping children recognize and respond appropriately to emotions in themselves and others.
+Social skills training programs, such as PEERS (Program for the Education and Enrichment of Relational Skills), build emotional literacy alongside practical social moves, helping children recognize and respond to emotions in themselves and others.
+That kind of targeted skill development is something our team builds session by session, tied to the situations a child actually runs into.

 Coping Mechanisms for Everyday Challenges